Retro-Devils/Mugen-Pi-4/README.md

 - If successful it will return to retropie with a new wine category, with default mugen inside of it .

-- Go to wine/wine-apps then launch wine desktop .
+- Go to wine/wine-apps then launch wine config .

 - Let Wine update and install gecko and mono.
 It will prompt you .

+- Leave wine config open for  "optimize before playing" below.

+# Optimize before playing .
+(WIP)

+- Switch wine version to xp .

+- Go to graphics, then turn off decorate window.
+NOT NECESSARY HELPS VERY FEW GAMES THAT DONT LAUNCH FROM RETROPIE.
+CAUSES NO HARM IF OFF THOUGH.

+- Close Wine Config.
+You will be taken back to retropie .

 # For your Info